This page is intended as a survey of some capabilities of the lmf code. For an overview of lmf, see this page.

 fp/test/test.fp co 2 fp/test/test.fp fe 2

-lmf can generate the charge density (smooth or not, with or without cores), and the contribution to the density from a selected window of states.
-See –wden and –window in command-line switches
+lmf can write the charge density (smooth or not, with or without cores), and the contribution to the density from a selected window of states.
+It can also write the effective one-body potential.
+See –wden in command-line switches.

 lmf can generate EELS spectra, which involve matrix elements between core and valence electrons.
 The EELS option is invoked with a command-line switches.
 For illustrations, invoke